FOGProject/fog-docs/installation/install_fog_server.rst

 Run DHCP server
 ---------------

-  If you're going to run a DHCP server on this Fog server, then type y.
-Otherwise type N.
+  If you're going to run a DHCP server on this Fog server, then choose Y. Otherwise choose N.

 Internationalization support
 ----------------------------

-  If you want the Fog Web UI to provide additional languages, choose Y here
+  If you want the Fog Web UI to provide additional languages, choose Y here.

 HTTPS Support
 -------------